 Occasionally, our surgeons will perform a thread, or silhouette, lift.
 It is more commonly known as the ‘1-stitch’ facelift as it was developed to lift sagging skin with minimal invasive surgery.
 Tiny suture barbs gather the skin layers upward, thereby tightening the skin.
 Our surgeons may use this technique as part of a wider facelift procedure to provide extra support, however, they very rarely perform it as a stand-alone procedure due to its limited longevity.

-You will usually feel a little sore and the face and neck may be quite bruised for up to two weeks following your procedure.
+The face and neck will usually be quite bruised and swollen for up to two weeks following your procedure.
 Our surgeons will usually recommend two weeks off work, but this is an individual matter and will vary from patient to patient.
 Things to consider would be how comfortable you would be with colleagues, customers/clients seeing the physical side effects of the surgery.
 Also, how physically demanding your job is and the type of environment you work in.
 Manual labouring jobs, or working in dirty/dusty environments are not advisable for at least four weeks to avoid damaging the surgical sites, and to reduce the risk of infection.
 Our surgeons will advise that you should not drive or fly for approximately three weeks following surgery.
 You should also avoid wearing make up until the scars have fully healed.

 Your surgeon will talk to you at length about the implications of undertaking facelift surgery and any possible short or long-term complications.